Logo

 NETSNMP_INLINE void netsnmp_free_request_data_sets (netsnmp_request_info *request)

-netsnmp_mib_handler netsnmp_find_handler_by_name (netsnmp_handler_registration *reginfo, const char *name)
+netsnmp_mib_handlernetsnmp_find_handler_by_name (netsnmp_handler_registration *reginfo, const char *name)

 void * netsnmp_find_handler_data_by_name (netsnmp_handler_registration *reginfo, const char *name)

-Returns a handler's void * pointer from a chain based on the name.
+Returns a handler's void pointer from a chain based on the name.

-void handler_free_callback (void *free)
+void handler_free_callback (void *handler)

 void netsnmp_register_handler_by_name (const char *name, netsnmp_mib_handler *handler)

-registers a given handler by name so that it can be found easily later.
+Registers a given handler by name, so that it can be found easily later.

 void netsnmp_clear_handler_list (void)